Nagendra1997/mesibo-documentation/mesibo-module.md

 - Now, you can create a chatbot module function that takes this message data/ text as input and sends it to a REST endpoint as HTTP Post data which contains the query using the function `http`.
 - In the function [http](),You pass the REST endpoint `url`, `post` data -which is as per the query format of your REST endpoint , callback function (where you will receive the response to your HTTP request) and Call back data (which is passed along to your callback function), `options` which will contain additional headers such as Authorisation header,etc (If required)
 - Now based on your request, your chatbot model will process the query and send the appropriate response.
 - In your callback function, you will receive the HTTP response for your query in the form of a JSON string.
-Extract the response text(As per your format) and send the text back as a response using the `send_message` function.
+Send the  response using  `send_message` function.

-You can refer to the sample chatbot module which demonstrates building your module with a dialog flow chatbot.
+You can refer to the [Sample Chatbot Module] source code which demonstrates building your module with a DialogFlow chatbot.

-Here is a step-by-step tutorial to building a chat-bot using Mesibo Module:
+The following is a step-by-step tutorial for building a chat-bot using Mesibo Module:

 ### 1. Create a C Source file
 First let us choose a name for our module.
 Since we will be building a chatbot , let our module name be `chatbot`.
 We  will create a C Source file with the same name as that of the module. ie; `chatbot.c`.
 Copy the header file `module.h` into your working directory and include it in your code.